aliciaviernes/simple_prefix_verbs_german/README.md

 # simple_prefix_verbs_german

+The following document lists all modules & files used for the project.

+The corpus data is in MorphSem_L2-Corpus.

+PART 1 - QUANTITATIVE ANALYSIS

 cleardata.csv > file originally used for the extraction of all prefix verbs

 verbs.csv > noisy data, initial list of all prefix verbs